pola-rs/polars-book/docs/user-guide/io/database.md

 ConnectorX is the default engine and [supports numerous databases](https://github.com/sfu-db/connector-x#sources) including Postgres, Mysql, SQL Server and Redshift.
 ConnectorX is written in Rust and stores data in Arrow format to allow for zero-copy to Polars.

-To read from one of the supported databases with `ConnectorX` you need to activate the additional dependancy `ConnectorX` when installing Polars or install it manually with
+To read from one of the supported databases with `ConnectorX` you need to activate the additional dependency `ConnectorX` when installing Polars or install it manually with

 ```shell
 $ pip install connectorx